 Down 24-13 in the second set of the District semifinal, Webster volleyball head coach Molly Dean signaled for a timeout.
 She wanted to talk to her team in the huddle one last time.

-“I told them that whether they play one more point or they come back and play 16 points, I was really, really proud of them and how the fact that we were losing, the fact that we lost the first game, it didn’t show how we were playing,” Dean, the youngest head volleyball coach in the state, said.
+“I told them that whether they play one more point or they come back and play 16 points, I was really, really proud of them.
+The fact that we were losing, the fact that we lost the first game, it didn’t show how we were playing,” Dean, the youngest head coach in the state, said.
 “This was the best I’ve seen them play all year.”

-The Stateswomen’s loss to St. Joseph’s in straight sets in the District semifinals ended an outstanding 21-10 season that was Dean’s first at the helm, but five seniors’ last.
+The Stateswomen’s District semifinal loss to St. Joseph’s in straight sets ended an outstanding 21-10 season that was Dean’s first at the helm, but five seniors’ last.